CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/PRDMasterPlan_comprehension_report.md

 ### Phase 2: Code Refinement and Error Correction

 *   **Purpose**: To address and rectify errors and code quality issues identified in Phase 1, ensuring the codebase adheres to established coding best practices.
-This phase is crucial for improving the foundational quality of the `OpenEchoSystem.Core` library.
+This phase is crucial for improving the foundational quality of the `ConsmicLexicon.Foundation` library.
 *   **AI Verifiable End Goal**: All issues listed in `docs/analysis/code_analysis_report.md` are resolved.
 AI can verify this by checking for the absence of these identified issues after code modifications, and by confirming adherence to defined coding standards (e.g., naming conventions, code formatting) through automated scripts.
 *   **Main Components/Tasks**:
     *   **Task 2.1: Correct identified errors and code quality issues.** This involves direct code changes to fix reported problems.